This month we found out a little more about one of our clients who have been specialising in Goat meat.

-A: Having been given the insight into what makes an excellent quality stock, we have a better understanding of the breed and what to look for; such as length, conformity and genetics.
-For show animals you are looking for horn shape, coat and hoof condition, a good rump and shape of head.
+A: Having been given the insight into what makes an excellent quality stock, we have a better understanding of the breed and what to look for; such as length, conformity, and genetics.
+For show animals, you are looking for horn shape, coat and hoof condition, a good rump, and shape of the head.

 Q: And have you noticed an improvement as a result?

 A: We are progressing into better genetics on the back of this deeper understanding.
 This will give us improved animal quality and increased carcass weight.